-Motorcycles are very different from passenger cars, trucks, and other, larger motor-vehicles.
+Motorcycles are very different from passenger cars, trucks, and other larger motor vehicles.
 They are smaller, lighter, offer less protection from personal injury, handle differently on the road, and require a specific set of skills to operate safely.
-For these reasons, motorcycles are governed, not only by Indiana’s general traffic laws, but ones specific to the particular type of vehicle that is a motorcycle.
+For these reasons, motorcycle riders must follow Indiana’s general traffic laws and laws specific to motorcycles.

-According to Indiana Code (IC), all motorcycle riders or operators traveling on the streets or highways who are under 18 years of age are legally required to:
+According to IC § 9-19-7-1, all motorcycle riders or operators traveling on the streets or highways who are under 18 years of age are legally required to:

 - Wear a U.S. Department of Transportation (DOT) approved helmet; and

 - Wear protective goggles, glasses, or transparent face shields (a full-face helmet provides eye/face protection).

 Motorcyclists who are 18 years old or older with a valid motorcycle endorsement are not required to wear a DOT-approved helmet or any helmet.
 However, the state highly encourages riders to wear a helmet, as it is a key piece of protection that can mean the difference between injury and death in the event of a crash.